Site Access Restriction (SAR) - Use Case - How to Limit the Access to Specific Post/Page On Specific Day

-There are a few ways, how you can limit the access a post or page for on specific date or period of time.
+There are a few ways, how you can limit the access to a post or page for a specific date or period of time.
 Let's start with restricting all posts of a definite type.
 In our case it will be Products of WooCommerce.

 Head to the next tab of the settings - Post Types.